Catch An Early Spring Salmon

 The High & Slow Salmon Fly

-Forget the 'slow and deep' advice we are all brainwashed with in books that are written by would be ghillies and let good old logic and professional experience be your guide.
+Forget the 'slow and deep' advice we are all brainwashed with in books that are written by 'would be' ghillies and let good old logic and professional experience be your guide.
 A slow and high fished lure or fly will be right onto a Spring salmon's nose in the cold water of early Spring and make no mistake about that fact.
 A deeper presentation is only sometimes necessary when the river starts to warm up after March through to early June which often pushes holding salmon down in the water column to the cooler deeper areas of the pools.
 Just because you're fishing a long type 3, 6, or 10 sink tip doesn't mean you're fishing your fly down deep either as the river current has a significant 'jacking up' effect that needs to be taken into consideration.
 Your fly's target zone in very cold water conditions should be a foot and a half to 2 feet under so you be the judge in making sure you're there or thereabouts with your fly's depth of swim positioning.

 Willie 'the ghillie' Laird

 My late mentor Willie Laird proved this high water column slow fly point to the new owners of his River Tay beat when he took 4 salmon before lunch on a high fished 'harled' aluminium tube fly while their deeper swimming harling lures touched nothing.
 When Willie put up the fly rod that day on the Tay's opening day he was questioned by the new owners as to what he was doing and why!
 By lunch time his lesson to his new bosses was over and they no longer dared question his professional salmon fishing experience or tactical decisions.
 When fishing through the early Spring months maintain inner confidence and fish consistently as one thing for sure is that you'll certainly see a Spring salmon once you hook one even if they are not showing in the cold water conditions up to that point.
 A big sub surface flash of silver commotion is an addictive drug and especially if there's any sunlight present and the briefest glimpse of this will stay in your mind indefinitely.
-Nothing beats the cold water scrap of a fresh run Spring Atlantean so stay focussed and don't kid yourself on if you're riverbank movement isn't precise and consistent.
+Nothing beats the cold water scrap of a fresh run Spring Atlantean so stay focussed and don't kid yourself on if your riverbank movement isn't precise and consistent.
 If you stick at it you'll earn your hooking opportunity or that has certainly always been my experience.